-The financial statements combine fund level financial statements and government-wide financial statements (the governmental activities column).
+The financial statements combine fund level financial statements and government-wide financial statements (the Statement of Net Position and the Statement of Activities columns).
 These statements include the financial activities of the overall Joint Powers Board.

 The government-wide columns are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
 The Region's net position is unrestricted.